epixinvites/epixinvites.github.io/index.md

  -  [Arch Linux](https://epixinvites.github.io/arch.html)
  - `CPP.md` for C++
  - `EMACS.md` for Spacemacs
- - `TASKS.md` for planned changes

-## Contact me at @thewayfarrer on Wire if you would want to contribute or just to ask me something

 I write guides based on my experience, and I explain the commands you're going to run.
 My main aim here is to educate people, and not spoonfeed information to people.
 Learn and not copy paste yea ;)